RobertoAliaga/Dimensionality-Reduction-for-Rhytmic-Movements/README.md

 # Dimensionality-Reduction-for-Rhytmic-Movements

-This work aims to predict the rhytmic movement onset from neural data.
+This work aims to predict the movement onset from neural data for a rhythmic movement.

 Data comes from [Russo et al. (2020)](https://github.com/aarusso/trajectory-divergence).
 It was obtained from an experiment in which a monkey had to pedal through a virtual landscape.
 Specifically, we use data from monkey C.